 - Enables you to pursue bargain buying at someone else’s expense (someone who desperately needs cash)

-Do You Still Need an Emergency Cash Fund Once You Are Retired?
+The Need for Having an Emergency Cash Fund Once Retired

 Hopefully, you've drafted a thorough retirement budget, but invariably you will be missing some expense items—and emergencies will still happen.
-The most common unforeseen expense I see occur in retirement is when someone's adult child has an emergency, with 82% of parents saying that they would "make a major financial sacrifice for their adult child."
+A common unforeseen expense we see occur in retirement is when someone's adult child has an emergency, with 82% of parents saying that they would "make a major financial sacrifice for their adult child."

 Even in retirement, you'll want funds that you didn't include as part of your official retirement plan, and you'll want them set aside in cash, just in case.
 Building up this type of cash reserve account is one of the five steps you'll want to take within five years of retirement.